SOC 2 Compliant

 Rewind is officially SOC 2 Compliant (Type 1) as of October 2021.
 Rewind’s SOC 2 report (Type 1) can be shared with a Non-Disclosure Agreement (NDA) to assist with your due diligence processes.

 BackHub is hosted on Amazon Web Services (AWS).
 AWS is a comprehensive cloud computing platform that features enterprise compute power and data storage along with a broad range of IT solutions and utilities.

 BackHub data centers are accredited under ISO 27001, SOC 1 and SOC 2/SSAE 16/ISAE 3402 (Previously SAS 70 Type II), PCI Level 1, FISMA Moderate and Sarbanes-Oxley (SOX).

 BackHub’s data centers provide 24/7 manned security, video surveillance, and biometric access control, as well as multi-factor authentication locks.
 Here are more details about Amazon Web Services (AWS) security and privacy.

-All BackHub data centers are located in Germany.
+All BackHub data centers are located in Germany or the US.
 To minimize environmental risks, including flooding, extreme weather, and seismic activity, we select our data center locations according to optimal geographic assessments.

 BackHub services are provided on fully-provisioned, redundant servers in case of failure.
 Redundant servers may include replica databases, multiple load balancers, and web servers.
 BackHub takes servers out of operation as part of our regular maintenance without any impact to availability.